phelipetls/seriesbr/README.md

 ## Introduction

-This package eases the task of getting data from Banco Central do Brasil (BCB) and Instituto de Pesquisa Econômica Aplicada (Ipea) databases API.
+This package eases the task of getting data from Banco Central do Brasil (BCB) and Instituto de Pesquisa Econômica Aplicada (Ipea) databases.

-It comes packed with a bunch of functions to interact with them, such as searching for a series, retrieving metadata and, most importantly, getting the series values into a `pandas.DataFrame`.
+It has several function to interact with these databases through their API, such as searching for a series by name or another criteria, retrieving metadata and, most importantly, getting the series values into a `pandas.DataFrame`.

 It is heavily inspired by the R packages [rbcb](https://github.com/wilsonfreitas/rbcb) and [ipeaData](https://github.com/ipea/ipeaData).